gnustep/tools-android/README.md

 Requirements
 ------------

 Supported host platforms are macOS and Linux.

+You must have [Android Studio](https://developer.android.com/studio), and have the following options installed in the SDK Manager:

+* NDK (Side by side) _– version 21.1.6352462_

-The following packages are required depending on your system.
+Additionally the following packages are required depending on your system.

 **macOS**